marcinnajder/marcinnajder.github.io/_posts/2022-11-02-programming-with-sequences-part-1-introduction-to-powerseq.md

 ); // -> "110"
 ```

 The `pipe` function takes a `value` and any number of functions `funcs`, each function takes one argument and returns one result.
 The `pipe` function calls the first function from `funcs` collection, passing the `value` argument.
 The returned result is then passed to the second function, and so on and so forth.
 The final result becomes the result returned from `pipe` function.
 In many programming languages like OCaml, F#, ELM `pipe` function is available as the `|>` infix operator, and it is a crucial part of many codebases.
-One day it will also be available in (JavaScript language)[https://github.com/tc39/proposal-pipeline-operator].
+One day it will also be available in [JavaScript language](https://github.com/tc39/proposal-pipeline-operator).
 Now let's look how `pipe` function can help us with our previous example:

 ```javascript
 const positiveCurrencies = pipe(